PHI-base/phipo/README.md

 ## Contact

-Please use this GitHub repository's [Issue tracker](https://github.com/PHI-base/phipo/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this repository's [issue tracker](https://github.com/PHI-base/phipo/issues) to request new terms and classes, or to report errors or specific concerns related to the ontology.

 ## Acknowledgements

-This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)
+This ontology repository was created using the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit).